tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 ```

 Note that simply using `json.dump(config.__dict__, config_file)` will NOT work either if any attribute of the object is another complex object (e.g., `source` and `target` attributes in this example).
-Note that for more complex objects such as those include `set`s, we may have to define our own Encoder that extends `json.JSONEncoder` and provide it to `dump` function.
+Note that for more complex objects such as those include `set`s, we may have to define our own Encoder that extends `json.JSONEncoder` and provide it to `json.dump` function.

 ### Unordered keys in JSON output